dmitrysamodurov/Aspose.Email-Documentation/net/release-notes/release-notes-2021/aspose-email-for-net-21-10-release-notes/_index.md

 - `MsgLoadOptions.PreserveRtfContent`

-  Gets or sets a value indicating whether need keep rtf body in MailMessage.
+  Gets or sets a value indicating whether to keep the rtf body in MailMessage.

 - `MailConversionOptions.PreserveRtfContent`

-  Gets or sets a value indicating whether need keep rtf body in MailMessage.
+  Gets or sets a value indicating whether to keep the rtf body in MailMessage.

 #### **Code example**